Sachyamdh/4---Natours-/Readme.md

 ## Overview

-Natours is a tours app that allows users to create, update, and delete their tours, as well as rate them.
+Natours is a tours app that allows users to create, update, and delete their tours, as well as rate them.The following repository a copy of an app from an online course.

 ## Dependencies
 - nodemon-3.0.3